 It is not always possible to make decisions in an emotionless vacuum, which is why it is even more important to develop a process for guiding decisions, while not under the influence of emotion.
 Once a process has been tested and validated, any decision can be made quickly and confidently even under the highest stress situations.

 One of my favorite Bill Belichick quotes: “If you want to be better, be better.”
 As we all know, improvement does not happen instantly.
-It takes hard work to improve, constantly evaluating short-comings and modifying areas that need modified.
+It takes hard work to improve, constantly evaluating short-comings and modifying areas that need to be adjusted.

 Our investment committee goes to great lengths to ensure our process evolves as the investment landscape changes.
 We are constantly evaluating new investment products and tools to make sure we are utilizing the best fit for our process and our clients.

 Some final words from a letter Bill Belichick wrote in 1990:

 “A club’s success comes from proper utilization of their people, diligent preparation and a strong work ethic.”
 Belichick wrote, “The most innovative philosophies will not be effective unless there is a total commitment from all parties concerned.”

 The slightest deviation to a plan can have greatly amplified consequences over time.
 We encourage all of our clients and prospects to ask questions about our investment philosophy, financial planning process and their personal financial plans.
 We want them to challenge our planners to explain their rationale and reveal the details or their recommendations if they appear unclear.
 In the long run, we will all be further ahead if our recommendations are well articulated, fully understood and wholeheartedly supported by the clients we serve.